 3. Install blue jay specific feeders

 The most popular type of feeder to attract blue jays is a tray or a platform feeder.
 Try avoiding hanging feeders that swing or sway because such feeders will not provide any support to blue jays.
-Rather, opt for ground or pole-mounted feeders offering peanuts, corn, sunflower seeds, and suet to hungry jays.
+Rather, opt for ground or pole-mounted feeders offering peanuts, corn, sunflower seeds, and suet balls to hungry jays.

 Apart from having grain and seed feeders in your yard, you can also have suet feeders to keep these noisy birds happy.
 As blue jays are large birds, your chosen feeders must accommodate the weight and size of the birds.
 Adult birds are from 9 inches to 12 inches long and weigh between 2.5 to 3.5 ounces.